r3jay/ConwaysGameOfLife/README.md

 # ConwaysGameOfLife
 An interactive simulation of Conway's Game of Life, built with C# and .NET.
 Developed entirely within one month, showcasing rapid development skills, attention to detail, and a solid understanding of core software development concepts.

+## 💡 Why This Project Matters

+This application goes beyond basic implementation by combining user interactivity, persistent settings, and dynamic rendering — all under tight time constraints.
+It simulates the classic algorithm-driven rules of Conway’s Game of Life while giving users complete control over the simulation environment.

+The project reflects my ability to:
+- Work independently with partially provided UI resources
+- Translate algorithmic rules into functional code
+- Integrate user input, state management, and real-time feedback
+- Use Git and version control tools professionally

 ## 🚀 Features

 - Fully interactive grid: toggle cells by clicking